Myndex/Myndex/README.md

 - [**Basic Tool & Quickstart Docs**](https://apcacontrast.com) The basic APCA demonstration tool with live font examples and general design guidance for designers and developers.
 - [**APCA Readability Criterion**](https://readtech.org/ARC/) In depth guidelines for accomodating user needs regarding visual content, includes testing methods, conformance models, best practices, and more. **_Public Working Draft_**.

+## _Independent Peer Reviews of APCA and<br>Third Party Comparisons vs WCAG&nbsp;2_
+Why did APCA become popular?
+Because it follows actual science, including the science of readability with visual impairments.
+APCA promotes actual accessibility.
+Yet there have been unfounded rumors that it has not been peer reviewed or tested, when there is a growing corpus of third party reviews, including journal published, as can be seen at [**_APCA Reviewed_**](https://git.apcacontrast.com/documentation/independent-review).

 ### _General Overview_
 - [**Why APCA?** ](https://git.apcacontrast.com/documentation/WhyAPCA) This brief introduction into APCA describes how it solves the problems of WCAG_2 contrast.
 See _Easy Intro to APCA?_ for the plain language version.
 - [**APCA in a Nutshell** ](https://git.apcacontrast.com/documentation/APCA_in_a_Nutshell) Basic overview for _using_ APCA, including simple use-case based conformance levels.
 This is a bare bones version, for the deeper dive see [**APCA Readability Criterion**](https://readtech.org/ARC/)